Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Hawaii and its opponents have combined to score more than 60.5 points in two games this season.
+- Hawaii's games have gone over 61 points in two opportunities this season.

-- These two squads combine to surrender 55.8 points per game, 4.7 fewer than this contest's over/under.
+- This contest's total is 5.2 points greater than the 55.8 these two squads combine to surrender per game this season.

-- The average total in Wolf Pack games this season is 56.8, 3.7 points fewer than Saturday's over/under of 60.5 .
+- Wolf Pack games have an average total of 56.8 points this season, 4.2 fewer than Saturday's over/under.

 Nevada Stats and Trends

-- Nevada has three wins against the spread in five games this year.

-- This season, the Wolf Pack have one ATS win in two games as a favorite of 14 points or more.
+- The Wolf Pack have been favored by 14 points or more two times this season and covered the spread in one of them.

-- Nevada has eclipsed the over/under in 80% of its opportunities this year (four times in five games with a set point total).
+- Nevada's games this year have gone over the point total in 80% of its opportunities (four times in five games with a set point total).

-- The Wolf Pack score 36.8 points per game, 5.8 more than the Rainbow Warriors give up per contest (31).
+- The Wolf Pack rack up 36.8 points per game, 5.8 more than the Rainbow Warriors allow per matchup (31).

-- Nevada is 2-1 against the spread and 3-0 overall this season when the team puts up more than 31 points.
+- Nevada is 2-1 against the spread and 3-0 overall in games when it records more than 31 points.

-- Nevada is 1-1 against the spread and 2-0 overall when the team picks up over 437.3 yards.
+- When Nevada totals more than 437.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Wolf Pack have turned the ball over three times this season, 13 fewer than the Rainbow Warriors have forced (16).
+- The Wolf Pack have three giveaways this season, while the Rainbow Warriors have 16 takeaways .

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.